-We can educate about slavery in the past whilst raising awareness that different forms of modern slavery persist today.
+As noted by Anti-Slavery International, we can educate about slavery in the past whilst raising awareness that different forms of modern slavery persist today.

 The Modern Slavery Act gives law enforcement the tools to fight modern slavery, ensure perpetrators can receive suitably severe sentences for these appalling crimes and enhance support and protection for victims.
 H&F are committed to working alongside all our partners including our criminal justice partners to ensure victims are identified and supported and exploiters are brought to justice.